adosar/intellipore-paper/README.md

 ## About

-This repository contains the code for the development of *IntelliPore: A Foundation Model for Gas Adsorption in Porous Materials*.
+Repository for the development of *IntelliPore: A Foundation Model for Gas Adsorption in Porous Materials*.

 By leveraging 12.5 million publicly available adsorption data from MOFs and COFs, the model provides: